Nova360/qa-programming-challenge/README.md

    cart:
    - add product to cart (add checks)
    - remove prod from cart (add checks)
-   - do above on single product view
+   - do above on single product view (Partial Complete)
-   - view cart
+   - view cart (DONE)
+   - remove from cart page
+   -go back to shopping page(DONE)
+   - go to checkout page

    footer:
    - check all links in footer
+   check that footer appears on inventory and cart page

    logout:
    - logout as each user